Botox Gone Wrong Korea & Filler Migration — How to Avoid & Fix from ₩50,000

 |---|---|

 | Immediate (0-4 hours) | If you experience severe pain, skin color change, or vision changes after filler — seek emergency help immediately.
-Contact RE:BERRY on WhatsApp for urgent guidance. |
+Contact RE:BERRY on WhatsApp for urgent guidance within 4 hours. |

 | Day 1-3 | Normal: mild swelling, bruising, tenderness.
 Abnormal: increasing pain, hardening, skin discoloration beyond the injection area.
-Contact your provider. |
+Contact your provider immediately. |

 | Week 1-2 | Botox reaches full effect.
 If eyelid drooping occurs, it typically appears at day 3-7.
-Prescription eye drops (apraclonidine) can help while waiting for resolution (4-8 weeks). |
+Prescription eye drops (apraclonidine) help while waiting for 4-8 week resolution. |

 | Week 2-4 | Filler settles into final position.
-Lumps that persist beyond 2 weeks may require hyaluronidase dissolution.
+Lumps persisting beyond 2 weeks may require hyaluronidase dissolution.
 Asymmetry can be corrected with touch-up filler. |

-| Month 1-3 | If filler migration is observed, hyaluronidase can dissolve the displaced product.
-RE:BERRY offers correction consultations for patients treated at other clinics. |
+| Month 1-3 | If filler migration is observed, hyaluronidase dissolves the displaced product within 24-48 hours.
+RE:BERRY offers correction consultations for patients treated elsewhere. |

 | Month 3+ | Most botulinum toxin complications self-resolve by 3-4 months as the product naturally metabolizes.
 Filler complications require active intervention if persistent. |

-Risk Factors: Safe Clinic vs. Risky Clinic
+Safe Clinic vs. Risky Clinic — Global Correction Pricing

 Safe Botox & Filler Treatments at RE:BERRY Incheon Airport